tcardlab/STDB-VM/README.md

 I am not sure if the `.spacetime` directory is subject to breaking changes.
-I may need to version that as well and inform users to pass that path via `spacetime start <STDB_PATH>`
+I may need to version that as well and inform users to pass that path via `spacetime start <STDB_PATH>` I may be able to provide a helper command to start so they do not have to pass path manually.

 <br/>